rellah/notepyd/README.md

   Notepyd runs via terminal arguments, the usage is as follows:

 ```
         notepyd list                - Lists all current notes
         notepyd add  'title'        - Allows you to enter a note
-        notepyd tick 'title'  - Check off a done task
+        notepyd tick 'title' index  - Check off a done task
         notepyd del  'title'        - Removes a note of your choice
         notepyd delall              - Removes all notes in the database.
 ```

 ## Contributing